sylodev/documentation/scripts/tags/message.md

 ## `{message.createdAt;message}`

-Returns the number milliseconds between the UNIX epoch and the creation date of a message.
+Returns a [timestamp](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#description) for the creation date of a message that can be used with [{time}](https://documentation.atlas.bot/en/scripts/tags/global#time-formattime).